 So the debit to accrued revenue increases current assets (as it does in the above two scenarios), while the credit does the same thing as before with increasing revenue.

-We hope you have found this tutorial useful, one of many we now have in our growing accounting tutorial section.
-As always we welcome your comments and feedback.
+We hope you have found this tutorial useful, one of many in our growing accounting tutorial section.
+As always, we welcome your comments and feedback.
 You can use the comments section below, use our contact us page or raise a question on the “ask a question” section.